 7. Cheese sticks

 I cut cheddar cheese into slices or sticks for a quick protein-filled snack.
-My kids love cheese this way, as do I. Slices of mozzarella can be paired with tomato and basil for a satisfying afternoon snack. (where to find starter cultures and supplies for making your own cheese)
+My kids love cheese this way, as do I. Slices of mozzarella can be paired with tomato and basil for a satisfying afternoon snack.

 My family loves stove-top popcorn.
 I put a little coconut oil in a pan, add some popcorn and cover it with a lid while the kids take turns shaking it until it’s all popped.
-They enjoy it topped with butter, salt and nutritional yeast, a great source of protein, fiber and B vitamins with a cheese-like flavor. (where to find popcorn, butter from pastured-raised cows, good coconut oil, unrefined sea salt, and nutritional yeast)
+They enjoy it topped with butter, salt and nutritional yeast, a great source of protein, fiber and B vitamins with a cheese-like flavor. (where to find popcorn, good coconut oil, unrefined sea salt, and nutritional yeast)

 Seeds are full of vitamins, minerals fats and protein that will keep your body running well between meals.
 Pumpkin seeds contain magnesium, iron, zinc and vitamin K, among other nutrients.
-Sunflower seeds, which contain vitamin E and vitamin B1, are my personal favorite, especially when I have to liberate them from their shells. (where to find organic seeds)
+Sunflower seeds, which contain vitamin E and vitamin B1, are my personal favorite, especially when I have to liberate them from their shells.

 10. Guilt-free cookies